 IRS Updates FAQs on Educational Assistance Programs and Releases New Sample Plan Document

-May 12, 2026The Internal Revenue Service has released updated frequently asked questions addressing educational assistance programs under Section 127 of the Internal Revenue Code, along with a revised sample plan document, Publication 5993 (Rev. 4-2026).
-The updated guidance represents changes made by the One Big Beautiful Bill of 2025, providing clarification for employers that offer—or are considering offering—tuition assistance or student loan repayment benefits.
+Updated May 22, 2026The Internal Revenue Service has released updated frequently asked questions addressing educational assistance programs under Section 127 of the Internal Revenue Code along with a revised sample plan document, Publication 5993 (Rev. 4-2026).
+The updated guidance reflects amendments to Section 127 made by the One Big Beautiful Bill Act of 2025 and eliminates the confusing language of the original frequently asked questions, published in 2024, concerning expense-and-benefit timing for employers that offer or are considering offering educational assistance or student loan repayment benefits.

-Section 127 permits employers to provide certain educational benefits to employees on a tax-free basis through a written educational assistance program.
-Employees may currently exclude up to $5,250 per year from gross income for qualifying educational assistance, including both tuition assistance and eligible student loan repayment benefits.
+Section 127 permits employers to provide certain educational benefits to employees on a tax-free basis (i.e., benefits are excludable from federal income tax, Social Security tax, Medicare tax, and many state income tax wage bases) through a written educational assistance plan.
+Employees may currently exclude up to $5,250 per year from gross income for qualifying educational assistance, including in-kind benefits, current educational expense assistance, and pre-employment student loan repayment benefits.

 KEY UPDATES IN THE REVISED FAQS